How Much Does It Cost to Move a Mobile Home?

 In 1976, the HUD issued stricter safety, construction and transportation standards for manufactured homes, commonly referred to as the HUD code.
 And although it's not technically illegal to move a mobile home built before 1976, you may have a hard time finding a company to do it.

 However, Spencer went on to say that many customers choose to make these changes, given how expensive housing is these days.
-Keep in mind that it can cost thousands of dollars depending on what upgrades are needed, especially if your home needs structural reinforcement.
+Keep in mind that it can cost thousands of dollars, depending on the upgrades needed, especially if your home requires structural reinforcement.

 You're moving to a stricter HUD zoning area